kwurst/CS-135/Syllabus.md

 Additional information:

 * A subscription is $58.
 Students may begin subscribing on Aug 22, 2019 and the cutoff to subscribe is Dec 16, 2019.
 Subscriptions will last until Jan 15, 2020.
-* If you are retaking the class, zyBooks is happy to offer a free subscription for subsequent enrollment in the same class.
-Email the new zyBook code to support@zybooks.com, letting us know that you are retaking the class.
-* For students who cannot pay until financial aid arrives, deferments may be available by contacting support@zybooks.com.

 ## Required Materials
 In addition to the textbook, to successfully complete this course you will need: